 3.6.
 To select the areas in the image that contain the vascular network, setup area list selection in TrakEM2.
 In the smaller TrakEM2 window (Template, Project Objects, Layers) right-click on “• anything”.
 Select Add new child > area list.

 3.7.
-In the smaller TrakEM2 window, drag the "Template > anything > • area list" icon onto “Project Objects > project”.
-Under Project Objects “Project > anything > • area list” is now present.
+In the smaller TrakEM2 window, drag “Template > anything” onto “Project Objects > project”.
+Then drag “Template > anything > • area list” onto “Project Objects > project > anything”.
+Under “Project Objects > project > anything”, • area list will now be present.

 3.8.
 In the main TrakEM2 window under the Z space tab, a bar labeled area list was created.
 Click to select it.
 In the main TrakEM2 window also select the paintbrush tool.
 Press Shift and roll the mouse wheel to select an appropriate size for the paintbrush, e.g., smaller than the diameter of the vasculature.
 To save the TrakEM2 setup press Control + S keys.